rightedges/the-ml-vision-book/chapters/4-deployment.md

 ---
-layout: page
+layout: default
-title: "Vision in the Real World"
+title: "4.
+Vision in the Real World"
+nav_order: 5
 ---

 # Chapter 4: Vision in the Real World: Bringing Eyes to Life